The sun-drenched ITV drama The Good Karma Hospital is set in southern India, but it’s actually filmed in Sri Lanka.

-As the ITV drama comes to an end, the cast pick their favourite spots on the beautiful island they called home for three months.
+We asked Amanda Redman, Amrita Acharia and the rest of the cast about their favourite places on the beautiful island they called home for three months.

 “At the southern tip of Sri Lanka, the beach is beautiful during the day and has everything: sun, sea, great surfing, snorkelling and scuba diving.
 But in the evening, it really comes alive: outside every restaurant there’s a table with mountains of fresh fish, prawns, squid – the best tuna I’ve ever eaten.
 And if you venture behind the beach into the hustle of the town you can find The Good Karma Hospital, although when we’re not filming it’s actually a teacher training college.”